 The multi-disciplinary approach means that the treatment might include a variety of lifestyle, nutritional and exercise care.
 In some cases, the treatment may include drug prescription.
 The focus of the treatment reverse disease.

 Impact of treatment is regularly assessed to ensure that results are in line with treatment goals.

 These suggestions may help reduce your risk of developing osteoporosis or experiencing broken bones:

 - Avoid smoking.
-Smoking increases bone loss, perhaps by decreasing the amount of estrogen a woman’s body makes and by reducing the absorption of calcium in your intestine.
+Smoking increases bone loss, perhaps by decreasing the amount of oestrogen a woman’s body makes and by reducing the absorption of calcium in the intestine.